Assessing Business Value in Winfield

 An income- or earning-based approach is different from the other two in that it is concerned with future potential.
 However, this method starts in the present, looking at the earnings of the business today to try to predict its future earnings.

-It is not an exact science to predict the future of a business and therefore an earning focused approach can invite an element of risk.
-However, they can use hard data to back up this prediction.
+Obviously, this invites an element of risk in that the accountant or valuator is attempting to determine value based on a predication.
+There is, however, reliable data to back up the value assessment made through this method.
 One method to smooth the bumps in the road in this method is to “normalize” a business’s earnings so there are no remarkable costs or windfalls that could skew figures.
 Sometimes, these predictions are divided by capitalization factors that fluctuate based on the market.

-There are, as with other methods, additional considerations here, such as the type of business you run.
+Again, sole proprietorship and the exact style of business can impact the ultimate valuation here.
 How customers view a business is a factor that is not captured in income figures or market values but that can impact a business’s value.

 Not all valuations are the same and not all valuations are confined strictly to businesses.
-Business valuations are just one type of valuation that is possible.
+There are other value assessments that serve difficult purposes.
 Someone with a patent, for example, may also seek a valuation of their property.

 What is a 409A Valuation?